natstpt/Makrukthai-Board-Recognition/README.md

 - `main.cpp`: The main program containing
 - `extractimages` :  Directory for storage The pieces on the board image for using template matching.
 - `testimages` : Directory for storage The pieces on the board image where you want to detected.

-## Contributing

-Contributions are welcome!
-If you have any ideas or suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License